 - “The Brazilian Accent of Othello”.
 Renaissance Shakespeare: Shakespeare Renaissances: Proceedings of the Ninth World Shakespeare Congress, Prague, 2011.
 Eds.
 Martin Procházka, Michael Dobson, Andreas Höfele, and Hanna Scolnicov.
 Newark: University of Delaware Press, 2014.
 296-305.
 Print.

-Cristiane Smith’s research interests include Brazilian adaptations of Shakespeare, the representation of women in literature and the visual arts, and postcolonial Shakespeares.
+Cristiane Smith’s research interests include Global Shakespeare, Brazilian adaptations of Shakespeare, postcolonial literatures and the representation of women in literature and the visual arts.